colorlessenergy/colorlessenergy.github.io/_projects/browse-reddit.md

 ### service worker

-The service worker caches every request made and if it can't be found it will fetch it through the network.
+The service worker caches every request made to be able to load it faster the next time someone visits the same subreddit.

-A problem I had with this is that the JSON fetched from the reddit API will never be updated because everytime a request is made the service worker intercepts it and gets it from the cache.
-I realize the only content that ever changes is the JSON files that are fetched from the reddit API so I always made a network request for them and cached the new one every time a subreddit was searched.
+A problem I had with this is that the JSON fetched from the Reddit API will never be updated because every time a request is made the service worker intercepts it and gets it from the cache.
+I realize the only content that ever changes is the JSON files that are fetched from the Reddit API so I always made a network request for them and cached the new one every time a subreddit was searched.

 I am very proud of this project because I fixed a problem I had.